Veeam licenses Veeam Backup & Replication in two ways: per-instance and per-socket.

 Veeam Backup & Replication can be licensed by the number of instances.
 Instances are units (or tokens) that you can use to protect your virtual, physical or cloud-based workloads.
 You must obtain a license with the total number of instances for workloads that you plan to protect in Veeam Backup & Replication.

 Workloads that have been processed in the past 31 days are considered protected.
 Every protected workload consumes instances from the license scope.
-The number of instances that a workload requires depends on the workload type.
-For more information, see Veeam Licensing Policy.
+The number of instances that a workload requires depends on the workload type and product edition.
+For details, see Veeam Licensing Policy.

 This licensing model allows you to obtain a license with a certain number of instances without knowing in advance what types of workloads you plan to protect.
 When a need arises, you can revoke instances from a protected workload, and reuse them to protect other workloads regardless of the workload type.